ROCm/rocm-examples/HIP-Basic/matrix_multiplication/README.md

-# Cookbook Matrix Multiplication Example
+# HIP-Basic Matrix Multiplication Example

 ## Description
 This example showcases the multiplication of two dynamically sized two-dimensional matrices on the GPU ($\mathrm{A \cdot B=C}$).
 The sizes of the matrices can be provided on the command line, however the sizes must be multiples of the hard-coded block size, which is 16x16.
 This implementation is not aimed at best performance or best generality, although some optimizations, such as the utilization of shared memory, are in place.